10 Reasons to Tell Your Kids the Truth about Santa

 "Don't you know the story of St. Nicholas?"

 "It's just tradition.
-I believed as a kid, my parents believed as kids, we turned out just fine."
+I believed as a kid, my parents believed as kids, and we turned out just fine."